lokeshkavisth/session-cleaner/README.md

 - **Enhanced User Interface**: Added a modern, clean popup interface with consistent styling
 - **Customizable Cleaning Options**: Now you can choose which data types to clear
+- **Auto Page Reload**: New option to automatically refresh the page after cleaning
+- **Cleaning History**: Track and view your cleaning activity with timestamps and detailed results
+- **Success Animations**: Celebratory confetti and emoji animations when cleaning completes
 - **Visual Feedback System**: Loading spinners and completion indicators
 - **Cleaning Summary**: Detailed reports of what was removed after cleaning
 - **Saved Preferences**: Your selection of what to clean is remembered